joshnuss/1000experiments.dev/posts/138-insert-at-point.md

 ## Implementation

-The whole thing works by capturing `mouseover` to get the current point.
+The whole thing works by capturing the `mouseover` event to get the current point.
 When the right-click happens - before showing the context menu - the last point is captured.
-This is because the user will continue to use their mouse, to navigate thru the context menu, and we don't want those mouse movements effecting the insertion point.
+This is needed because the user will continue to use their mouse to navigate thru the context menu, and we don't want those movements impacting the insertion point.

-Once they choose a menu option, an event is fired called `on:add`, which the parent handles and adds an event to the list:
+Once the menu option is chosen, an event is fired called `on:add`, which the parent handles to add an event to the list:

 ```html
 <script>